 Students with registration holds are responsible for meeting all drop, add and withdrawal deadlines.
 Lack of access to Workday is not a valid excuse.

 How does a hold effect registering, dropping or changing courses?

-Adding courses will only be permitted after the hold(s) are cleared and while within the course add deadline.
+Register/Add: You will not be permitted to register for courses if you have a registration hold.
+Adding courses will only be permitted after the hold(s) are cleared and within the course add deadline.
 Any student attending or completing class(es) without being officially registered will not receive a grade or credit for the course(s).
 If a student has a hold or other problem with registration, the student is still responsible for meeting all drop/add deadlines.
 Neither the department chairs nor faculty can override a registration hold.
 Students submitting signed Course Change Forms after the appropriate deadlines because of a hold will not be added to the course even if the student has been attending and has completed work.